 The Empire of Juraedon is one of the Three Great Empires.
 These three were, in order of age, Nelqora, Mother Huraedon, and Juraedon itself.
 These empires all had great amounts of territory in Erub, had a large cultural impact on the states therein, and provided a peaceful stage for the people who lived within their borders.

-The Empire of Juraedon, unlike other dominions past, did not take the Imperial Mantle of Huraedon as a sign of legitimacy but that of Nelqora.
+The Empire of Juraedon, unlike past dominions, did not take the Imperial Mantle of Huraedon as a sign of legitimacy, but rather that of Nelqora.
 Juraedon was founded by the Nelqorana, and her people are similar to the Nelqorana in kinship and blood.
-It is only sensible that the Empire claims the imperial title of that empire most close to her.
+It was only sensible for the Empire to claim the mantle of that state most close to her.

 The Empire of Juraedon was once a small city-state called Jelum.
-For the sake of clarity, Jelum will be referred to as Juraedon in this article.
-The City of Juraedon was founded in 1370 Year of Nelqora, according to records from the Nelqorana's glass paper records.
-For a long while, the city was called Jelum, after the reigning dynasty of Nelqora at the time.
+And for the sake of clarity, Jelum will be referred to as Juraedon in this article.
+The City of Juraedon was founded in 1370 Year of Nelqora, according to Nelqorana glass paper records.
+The city was called Jelum, after the reigning dynasty of Nelqora at the time.
 It was a small fishing village that was expected to grow into an important future colony, due to its position on the Beart Promontory and the Isthmus of Juraedon, which had not yet been divided into the Elsmere Strait and the Juraedon Canal.
 For many decades, the colony was relatively unknown and unimportant, despite these initial high expectations.
-The Elves of the East had begun to recover from the Wars of Hate, and Nelqorana expansion into Tizüb was relegated mostly to the northern shores, clinging to the sterile Yellow Ash Plains, although their western colonies were expansive and powerful.
+The Elves of the East had begun to recover from the Wars of Hate, and Nelqorana expansion into Tizüb was relegated mostly to the northern shores, clinging to the sterile Yellow Ash Plains and the Altaic Country, although their western colonies were expansive and powerful.

 As Nelqora expanded her colonies and grew in military might, finally founding many colonies in Tizüb, Juraedon grew to greater importance as a city that could bridge the continents.
 Juraedon's sister city, Anudaen, was built at this time.
-There were plans for excavation to begin the delving of the Canal of Juraedon through the Isthmus of Juraedon, but these plans were halted for reasons unknown.
+There were plans for excavation to begin the delving of the Canal of Juraedon through the Isthmus of Juraedon, but these plans were halted due to lack of funding.
 A little progress had been made, though.
-The Magic of the Nelqorana was greater than the ones we control today, and the canal they had begun to build had the appearance of a natural strait and a natural breakage of the continents.
-Thereafter this unfinished canal was called the Elsmere Strait, and it laid the foundations of the later Canal of Juraedon.
+The Magics of the Nelqorana were greater than the ones we control today, and the canal they had begun to build had the appearance of a natural strait and a natural breakage of the continents.
+Thereafter, this unfinished canal was called the Elsmere Strait, and it laid the foundations of the later Canal of Juraedon.
 The Elsmere Strait is about three times wider than the Canal, and twice as deep.

 So Juraedon grew, and it became a city nearly as prominent as the colonial jewel of the Nelqorana: the City of Lille.
 Though Juraedon was an important trade city, there was not much effort done into cultivating the vast boreal forests around the city walls, and the soil was quite poor, a far cry from the wealth of the Great Plains in Greater Huraedon.

 In the 1591 Year of Nelqora, the Mighty Seat of the High Men of the North was crushed underneath the weight of the Folvkin Palace, and the island sunk beneath the waves.
 Great chaos occurred across the colonies of the Nelqorana, and Juraedon diminished as trade faltered, and petty lords looted and pillaged and stole away the city's wealth.
-For a long while, the City of Juraedon retreated from her White Walls and her people were relegated to the central districts and only had the population to man the Walls of Blachernae.
+For a long while, the City of Juraedon retreated from her White Walls and her people were relegated to the central districts.
+For a long while, the city only had the population to man the inner Walls of Blachernae.
 It was under the leadership of the Elf, Wilahil, that the city of Juraedon was brought back from the brink of destruction, and the city rebounded, stabilized, and established the dual consul system in 1666 Year of Nelqora.
-From this day onwards, Juraedon has always had a special love towards the Elf folk, and have treated them well.
-Most famous of Wilahil's accomplishments was the establishing the principles of, and the founding of, the Hosts of Juraedon -- an elite fighting force dedicated to the protection of the city-state.
+Because of Wilahil, Juraedon has always had a special love towards the Elven folk, and has treated them well.
+The most famous of Wilahil's accomplishments was outlining the General Rules of, and the founding of, the Hosts of Juraedon — an elite fighting force dedicated to the protection of the city-state.
 It was their fearsome reputation that halted Hod the Great's absolute conquest of the city.
-And it was their legacy that allowed Juraedon to grow into the great empire it is today.
+And it was their legacy that allowed Juraedon to grow into the empire it is today.

 Though Juraedon was still less prosperous than during the time of the Nelqorana, it survived and prospered somewhat as a city of trade.
 It was at this time that the city-states of Eastern Lower Huraedon grew in prominence, and drew much of the lucrative trade of the East.
-Ships skirted the Archine Sea and landed at the southern cities such as Quen.
+Ships skirted the southern currents of the Archine Sea and landed at southern cities such as Quen.
 So Juraedon entered a period of general unimportance.
-In the years thereafter the City of Juraedon grew large enough to be able to man her White Walls, although most lands within these walls were still devoted to farmland.
+But in the years thereafter the City of Juraedon grew populous enough to be able to man her White Walls, although most lands within them were still devoted to farmland.

 But these conquests proved fruitful for Juraedon.
-The many city-states of Eastern Lower Huraedon were destroyed and razed, and Juraedon regained some of her importance.
+The many city-states of Eastern Lower Huraedon were destroyed and razed, and trade began to more often travel through her.
 The means to build a canal were still out of reach, but the trade winds were favorable in bringing western ships to Juraedon's ports, and so the city grew.
 Perhaps most importantly, these conquests allowed the spread of knowledge of the broader world, and this was when Juraedon first learned of the jungle city-state of Kilae, and a great friendship was struck.
 Perhaps the two united because they saw in each other a kindred weakness.
 Kilae, at that point, was the greater of the two city-states, but great profit was made from their long-distance alliance.